aliceoq/help-center-content/docs/tutorials/en/how-my-account-works.md

 ## Orders

 <div class = "alert alert-info">
 In <a href="https://help.vtex.com/en/tutorial/how-my-account-works--2BQ3GiqhqGJTXsWVuio3Xh">My Account</a>, customers can only access their orders from the last two years.
-For information about orders from previous years, merchants need to contact <a href="https://support.vtex.com/hc/pt-br/requests">our Support</a>.
-Access to previous order data is temporary and will be available for 15 days.
 </div>

 This section displays a list of all orders placed by the customer in your store.
 The list is sorted by creation date and displays details such as order date, total price of the order, order ID, status, and items purchased.